-- 6.2.2.
-As used in these Rules, "Sponsor" is defined consistent with USPA Outdoor Rule 1.f. and Interpretation 1.f. - 6.2.3.
-"Player" is defined as the person riding the horse in an Event and can be the same person as the Owner.
-The Player is responsible for a violation of these Rules. - 6.2.4.
-"Substantial evidence" means affirmative evidence of such a clear and definite nature as to reasonably establish a fact.
-It is not the same burden of proof as that required in a court of law. - 6.2.5 Leased or Borrowed Horses.
-The Owners of leased or borrowed horses are also responsible for any violations of these Rules by the party leasing or borrowing those horses. - 6.3 For the purposes of these Rules, an "event" or "Event" is a USPA Event or a Club Event as those terms are defined in Section 1 of the Tournament Conditions.
+- 5.2.5 Leased or Borrowed Horses.
+The Owners of leased or borrowed horses are also responsible for any violations of these Rules by the party leasing or borrowing those horses - 5.3 For the purposes of these Rules, an "event" or "Event" is a USPA Event or a Club Event as those terms are defined in Section 1 of the USPA Tournament Conditions.

-7. TESTING PROCEDURE AND PROTOCOL
+6. TESTING PROCEDURE AND PROTOCOL